exey86/docker_darknet_openCV_cuda10.2_cudnn7/README.md

 # docker_darknet_openCV_cuda10.2_cudnn7
 YOLOv4 on Ubuntu 18.04 with OpenCV, CUDA 10.2 and cuDNN 7

-This file will pull from dockerhub an image with Ubuntu 18.04 + CUDA 10.2 + cuDNN 7, will compile OpenCV and YOLOv4.
+This file will pull an image with Ubuntu 18.04 + CUDA 10.2 + cuDNN 7 from dockerhub, will compile OpenCV and YOLOv4.

 ## **Requirements**
 * Linux